Formalizing Stack Safety as a Security Property: Properties by Example

 [1][]{\genbox{20pt}{red}{#1}}

 In our example setting, the observation trace consists of the sequence of values written to {\tt out}.
+In \cref{subfig:integrity} the states before and after the call differ in the value of {\tt sensitive}. \Cref{fig:variant} shows the states before and after the call, which disagree on the value at {\tt sensitive}.
+If we consider a variant of the original return state in which {\tt sensitive} is 0 (orange) as opposed to 42 (blue), that state will eventually output 1, while the actual execution outputs 5.
+This means that {\tt sensitive} is relevant.

-The example in \cref{subfig:integrity} modifies the value of {\tt sensitive}, which is \(\sealed\). \Cref{fig:variant} shows the state just after the call at step 5, assuming that {\tt sec} is 5.
-Similar to \(\wbcf\), we define \(\intProp\) as a predicate on states that holds if all relevant sealed addresses in \(\mach\) are the same as after step 5.
+To be more explicit, similar to \(\wbcf\), we define \(\intProp\) as a predicate on states that holds if all relevant sealed addresses in \(\mach\) are the same as after step 5.
 We require that \(\intProp\) hold on the state following the matching return, which is reached by step 9.
-Here {\tt sensitive} has obviously changed, but is it relevant?
-Consider a variant state in which {\tt sensitive} has any other value, say 43.
-As execution continues after the return from the original state, it passes the {\tt if}-test on {\tt sensitive}, whereas the execution from the variant does not, resulting in differing outputs.
-Therefore {\tt sensitive} \emph{is} relevant, so \(\intProp\) does not hold, and integrity has indeed been violated.
+Here {\tt sensitive} has obviously changed, but we just saw that it is relevant.

 \paragraph*{Caller Confidentiality}

 We treat confidentiality as a form of non-interference as well: the confidentiality of a caller means that its callee's behavior is dependent only on publicly visible data, not the caller's private state.
 This also requires that the callee initialize memory before reading it.
 As we saw in the examples, we must consider both the observable events that the callee produces during the call and the changes that the callee makes to the state that might affect the caller after the callee returns.